 - 1. If the employee, for the purpose of his work, has to travel from his work location to another workplace, the travel time will, in principle, fall within the standard working hours. - 2.
-If the employee has to work at a place other than his work location and this extends his regular commuting time per day by more than half an hour, he will be reimbursed the total additional travel time based on his hourly salary.
+If the employee has to work at a place other than his work location and this extends his total regular commuting time per day by more than an hour, he will be reimbursed the total additional travel time on the basis of his hourly salary.
 This only applies to employees eligible for overtime allowance.